gameserverapp/Platform/Documentation/docs/dashboard/community/forms.md

 ### Review applications

 #### 1. Go to `Unprocessed`
-Click the number on the `Unprocessed` column or click the <icon icon="fa-solid fa-clipboard-check" size="lg" /> icon for the form you want to review.
+Click the number on the `Unprocessed` column or click the <Icon icon="fa-solid fa-clipboard-check" size="lg" /> icon for the form you want to review.

 ![Community - Forms - Review applications 1](/img/dashboard/community/form/review_form_1.jpg)